 A full range of counseling services is offered to students including orientation to college programs and services, college placement tests, career counseling, personal counseling and student rights advocacy.
 Counselors are available in the Student Services & Administration Building on a walk-in or appointment basis.
+Counseling services are also available online.
 Counselor hours are posted in the Student Services & Administration Building.